colapdev/ngx-britecharts/README.md

 # ngx-britecharts

-**@colap-dev/ngx-britecharts** is an Angular2 library for creating and displaying [Britecharts](https://github.com/eventbrite/britecharts/) in your web application using D3.js v4.
+**@colap-dev/ngx-britecharts** is an Angular2+ library for creating and displaying [Britecharts](https://github.com/eventbrite/britecharts/) in your web application using D3.js v4.
+Demo available for Angular's versions 2, 4, 5 and 6.

 Don't now what Britecharts is?
 [Check this out.](http://eventbrite.github.io/britecharts/)